-I provide online therapy for individuals and couples.
+I provide online therapy for individuals and couples located in North Carolina and Florida.
 I help people who feel stuck, misunderstood, and disconnected experience life in a new way.
 I often use a scientifically--validated approach called Emotionally Focused Therapy (EFT) as a means to guide our sessions.
 This often leads to experiences that result in understanding, connected relationships, and healing.
 Although EFT is scientifically--validated, it seems science has discovered how God has created us to connect.
 It is in this sacred space I help couples move towards their goals.

 Clients engaged with me in online therapy experience a connected, face-to-face session where movement towards their goals is a common occurrence.
 Many clients have become frustrated and overwhelmed with several barriers that tend to create significant challenges finding or maintaining regular appointments at a traditional physical office.
 Commuting, traffic, and driving distances seem to be a common challenge.
 Trying to find a counselor within a reasonable driving distance can also be difficult.
 When combined with a busy commute this can add more stress than help to an already challenging situation.